 Covers the use of electronic printing calculators to solve simple business and mathematical problems.
-Prerequisite: Grade of "C" or better in MTH060.
-W, Sp
+Stresses speed and accuracy in touch operation of the calculator.
+Prerequisite: grade of "C" or better in MTH060.
+F, Sp

 BT061A Electronic Calculators A 2 lab hrs/wk, 1 cr.